RasaHQ/rasa/docs/user-guide/building-assistants.rst

      - utter_getstarted_new
      - utter_built_bot_before

-For this to work, keep in mind that the slot has to be featurized in your domain file.
+For this to work, keep in mind that the slot has to be featurized in your ``domain.yml`` file.
 This time we can use the ``text`` slot type, as we only care about whether the `slot was set or not <https://rasa.com/docs/rasa/core/slots/>`_.